Buyers Guides

 If you’re pining for 80s metal, nothing says that quite like a Peavey amplifier.
 This is one of the rare solid state amps that comes close to matching a tube amp for tone and performance.
 It’s built like a tank, and really does offer exceptional value for money.

-The Bandit has evolved since its first release, and today’s model, which we were fortunate enough to get on to the test bench, is a genuine competitor in the metal genre.
-It’s an 80 watt solid state amp, which gives it plenty of power for small and medium sized gigs, and because it has Peavey’s TransTube circuitry, it behaves in much the same way as a genuine tube amp.
-We found that it doesn’t have the same organic tones as you’d find in an all valve model, but it mimics the behavior almost perfectly, so going from distorted to clean happens with a simple roll back of the volume on the guitar.
+The Bandit has evolved since its first release.
+Today’s model, which we were fortunate enough to get onto our test bench, is a genuine competitor in the metal genre.
+It’s an 80-watt solid-state amp, which gives it plenty of power for small- and medium-sized gigs.
+And because it has Peavey’s TransTube circuitry, it behaves in much the same way as a genuine tube amp.
+We found that it doesn’t have the organic tones you’d find in an all-valve model, but it mimics the behavior almost perfectly, so going from distorted to clean happens with a simple rollback of the volume on the guitar.

-It features 2 channels, clean, and lead.
-We had to put the bandit into lead to get the metal tones we were looking for.
-On the lead channel, there are three voicings; Classic, Modern, and High Gain.
-Classic really didn’t work out for metal, although it did leave headroom for pedals if that’s how you plan to get your tone.
-In modern, we got close, but to get the Peavey chugging, we had to push it into High Gain, with the post gain dial cranked.
+It features two channels: Clean and Lead.
+We had to put the Bandit into Lead to get the metal tones we were looking for.
+On the Lead channel, there are three voicings: Classic, Modern, and High Gain.
+Classic really didn’t work well for metal, although it did leave headroom for pedals if that’s how you plan to get your tone.
+We got closer in Modern, but to get the Peavey chugging, we had to push it into High Gain with the post-gain dial cranked.

-With the gain set right, the mids scooped, and treble/bass set to noon and 1 o clock respectively, we got some great tones that we were really pretty pleased with.
-There are separate inputs for the clean and dirty channels, so we didn’t experience any bleed over between the two.
-There’s also a boost controller, but after experimenting, we felt we had enough gain without it, and with it, things started getting a little muddy.
+With the gain set right, the mids scooped, and the treble/bass set to noon and 1 o’clock, respectively, we got some great tones that we were really pretty pleased with.
+There are separate inputs for the clean and dirty channels, so we didn’t experience any bleed-over between the two.
+There’s also a boost controller, but after experimenting, we felt we had enough gain without it.
+With it, things started getting a little muddy.

-As the model name of the amp alludes to, the Bandit 112 features 1 12” speaker.
-The speaker itself is a Peavey Blue Marvel.
+As the amp’s model name suggests, the Bandit 112 features 1 12” speaker, a Peavey Blue Marvel.
 It handles high volume well, but response time to changes in attack was noticeably slower than we experienced with the other amps on test.

-Verdict: Peavey have always been famous for their metal voiced amps, but in recent years have gotten overshadowed by some of the other offerings out there.
-But, as a powerful solid state amp that can chug as well as most tube amps, at less than half the price in some instances, the Peavey Bandit 112 does make a great case for your consideration.
+Verdict: Peavey have always been famous for their metal-voiced amps, but in recent years, it has been overshadowed by some of the other offerings out there.
+But it’s a powerful solid-state amp that can chug as well as most tube amps at less than half the price in some instances, so the Peavey Bandit 112 does make a great case for your consideration.

 Also Consider